RaymondSHANG/RaymondSHANG.github.io/education.md

 ### Education

---Computer Science (Machine Learning Specification), Master of Science, Georgia Institute of Technology, 2020
+- Computer Science (Machine Learning Specification), Master of Science, Georgia Institute of Technology, Dec 2024

---Statistics, Master of Science, University of Arizona, 2020
+- Statistics, Master of Science, University of Arizona, 2020

---Biochemistry, Doctor of Philosophy, Hong Kong Univerisyt of Science and Technology,2014
+- Biochemistry, Doctor of Philosophy, Hong Kong Univerisyt of Science and Technology,2014

---Bioinformatics, Bachelor of Science, Shanghai Jiaotong University 2009
+- Bioinformatics, Bachelor of Science, Shanghai Jiaotong University 2009